venkys-io/Code-Blogs/medium/README.md

         self.graph = {i: [] for i in range(vertices)}

     def add_edge(self, u, v):
+        # Check for null safety before adding an edge
-        if u is not None and v is not None:  # Null safety check
+        if u is not None and v is not None:
             # Add an edge between vertices u and v (undirected graph)
             self.graph[u].append(v)
             self.graph[v].append(u)

     def is_cyclic_util(self, node, visited, parent):
-        visited[node] = True  # Mark current node as visited
-        for neighbor in self.graph[node]:
+        visited[node] = True  # Mark the current node as visited for neighbor in self.graph[node]:
             if neighbor is not None:  # Null safety check if not visited[neighbor]: